-- Students may attempt to solve word problems by computing with given values instead of reading and applying a problem-solving paradigm. - Students may think that SOLVE can only be used with real world problems. - Students may not understand the importance of a problem-solving paradigm that can be used at any grade level and with any concept.
+- Students may attempt to solve word problems by computing with given values instead of reading and applying a step-by-step problem-solving paradigm. - Students may think that SOLVE can only be used with real world problems. - Students may not understand the importance of a problem-solving paradigm that can be used at any grade level and with any concept.

-Resources from The Key Elements to Mathematics Success - KEMS Grade 6 for Building the Conceptual Understanding of this Module
+Resources from The Key Elements to Mathematics Success - KEMS Grade 7 for Building the Conceptual Understanding of this Module

-LESSON 1 - SOLVE - S AND O Additional Activities: Quiz - T17-T19 Foldable: "SOLVE" (5 flap foldable)
+LESSON 1 - SOLVE - S AND O Additional Activities: Quiz - T17-T19 Foldable: "SOLVE" foldable (5 flap)

-LESSON 2 - SOLVE - L Additional Activities: Quiz - T37-T39 Foldable: "SOLVE" (5 flap foldable)
+LESSON 2 - SOLVE - L Additional Activities: Quiz - T36-T39 Foldable: "SOLVE" foldable (5 flap)

-LESSON 3 - SOLVE - V AND E Additional Activities: Quiz - T58-T59 Foldable: "SOLVE" (5 flap foldable)
+LESSON 3 - SOLVE - V AND E Additional Activities: Quiz - T58-T59 Foldable: "SOLVE" foldable (5 flap)